-Policy development will be an immediate focus for the Board, and we recognize the need to quickly develop effective policies related to personnel policies, procurement and vendor contract policies, conflict of interest policies and travel and reimbursement policies.
+Policy development will be an immediate focus for the Board, and we recognize the need to quickly develop and/or refine effective policies related to personnel policies, procurement and vendor contract policies, conflict of interest policies and travel and reimbursement policies.

 The Board will develop informational packets and policy manuals for new members.
-The Board will participate in training webinars provided by the Department of Public Instruction, seek advice from local experts and utilize training from the North Carolina Alliance of Public Charter Schools and similar organizations.
-Board training topics will likely include academics, finance, marketing, leadership and governance, partnering with the community, developing parent participation, etc. The Board currently includes members who have over 15 years charter school experience.
-The Board has not drafted its Policies yet, but will develop these following charter approval in consultation with administrative staff.
+The Board will participate in training webinars provided by the Department of Public Instruction, seek advice from local experts and utilize training from the North Carolina Alliance of Public Charter Schools, the NC Charter School Association and similar organizations.
+Board training topics will include academics, finance, marketing, leadership and governance, partnering with the community, developing parent participation, etc. The Board currently includes members who have over 15 years charter school experience.
+The Board has not completed a Policy Manual at this time, but will develop this after charter approval.